Skip to content

 • Toolplane does not silently borrow Claude Code or Codex's private MCP auth sessions.

-• Headless execution requires pre-login or explicit environment-backed bearer credentials.
+• Headless execution requires pre-login (toolplane mcp login <name>) or explicit secret-referenced bearer credentials.

 What Toolplane-MCP Should Expose